kazurayam/ReactInputField/README.md

 3. For example, I refered to the source of App.tsx at https://react.dev/learn/typescript#typing-dom-events, titled as "DOM Events", which demonstrates an `<input onChange="...">`.
 This could be an appropriate AUT to reproduce the "KR+React issue".

-4. Thus a React-power web page will be availabe at http://localhost:3000.
+4. Thus a React-powered web page will be available at http://localhost:3000.
 With this URL as AUT, I can create a set of E2E tests using any testing tools.
 I have created a set of demonstrative codes of Katalon Recorder, Katalon Studio and Playwright.

 ## Prerequisites